-(c) an actuary where such business is incidental to the provision of actuarial advice or services.

-(2) For the purposes of this paragraph, business is incidental to the provision of such advice or services, if -

-- (a) separate remuneration is not being given for the business as well as for such advice or services, - (b) such advice or services is not itself business falling within paragraphs 2 to 18, and - (c) the business being carried out is incidental to the main purpose for which that advice or services is provided. - 25.
-The carrying on of any business in Part I - - (a) by way of the provision of in-house legal, accountancy or actuarial advice or services to any business referred to in paragraphs 2 to 23, or - (b) in the course of carrying on the profession (respectively) of a lawyer, accountant or actuary for any client carrying on such a business.

-26. Any business falling within any of paragraphs 2, 3, 7, 9 and 11 where that business is only carried on by a body corporate ("first company") in the course of providing services to another body corporate -
+- (c) an actuary where such business is incidental to the provision of actuarial advice or services. - (2) For the purposes of this paragraph, business is incidental to the provision of such advice or services, if - - (a) separate remuneration is not being given for the business as well as for such advice or services. - (b) such advice or services is not itself business falling within paragraphs 2 to 18, and - (c) the business being carried out is incidental to the main purpose for which that advice or services is provided. - 25.
+The carrying on of any business in Part I - - (a) by way of the provision of in-house legal, accountancy or actuarial advice or services to any business referred to in paragraphs 2 to 23, or - (b) in the course of carrying on the profession (respectively) of a lawyer, accountant or actuary for any client carrying on such a business. - 26.
+Any business falling within any of paragraphs 2, 3, 7, 9 and 11 where that business is only carried on by a body corporate ("first company") in the course of providing services to another body corporate -

-- (a) of which the first company is the sole shareholder, - (b) which is the first company's sole shareholder, or - (c) which has the same sole shareholder as the first company.

-27. Activities constituting the restricted activities of dealing, advising and promotion for the purposes of Schedule 2 to the Protection of Investors (Bailiwick of Guernsey) Law, 1987 provided that -
+- (a) of which the first company is the sole shareholder, - (b) which is the first company's sole shareholder, or - (c) which has the same sole shareholder as the first company. - 27.
+Activities constituting the restricted activities of dealing, advising and promotion for the purposes of Schedule 2 to the Protection of Investors (Bailiwick of Guernsey) Law, 1987 provided that - (a) such activities are carried on by a person who is not incorporated or registered in the Bailiwick,

-- (a) such activities are carried on by a person who is not incorporated or registered in the Bailiwick, - (b) such activities are carried on by a person who does not maintain a physical presence in the Bailiwick, - (c) such activities are carried on from a country or territory listed in Appendix C to the Handbook, - (d) the conduct of such activities is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on Money Laundering in respect of such activities, and

-(e) the conduct of such activities is supervised for compliance with the requirements referred to in item (d), by an overseas regulatory authority.

-28. Any business falling within paragraph 22 which is -

-- (a) carried on by a person who is licensed in the Bailiwick solely to carry on general insurance business under the Insurance Business (Bailiwick of Guernsey) Law, 2002, - (b) carried on by a person who is not incorporated or registered in the Bailiwick, - (c) carried on by a person who does not maintain a physical presence in the Bailiwick, - (d) not managed in or from within the Bailiwick, and - (e) subject to authorisation and supervision by the United Kingdom Financial Services Authority.
+- (b) such activities are carried on by a person who does not maintain a physical presence in the Bailiwick, - (c) such activities are carried on from a country or territory listed in Appendix C to the Handbook, - (d) the conduct of such activities is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on Money Laundering in respect of such activities, and - (e) the conduct of such activities is supervised for compliance with the requirements referred to in item(d), by an overseas regulatory authority. - 28.
+Any business falling within paragraph 22 which is - - (a) carried on by a person who is licensed in the Bailiwick solely to carry on general insurance business under the Insurance Business (Bailiwick of Guernsey) Law, 2002, - (b) carried on by a person who is not incorporated or registered in the Bailiwick, - (c) carried on by a person who does not maintain a physical presence in the Bailiwick, - (d) not managed in or from within the Bailiwick, and

+(e) subject to authorisation and supervision by the United Kingdom Financial Services Authority.

-29. A business falling within paragraphs 2 to 18 of Part I provided thatrelationship has been proposed or established, including such transactions carried out in a single operation or two or more operations that appear to be linked,
+29. A business falling within paragraphs 2 to 18 of Part I provided that-